Job Title: Communications Assistant

 Resumes should be sent to firstname.lastname@example.org

-The Federation of Calgary Communities has five internal Standing Committees organized to provide support to the board of directors.
+The Federation of Calgary Communities has a few internal committees organized to provide support to the board of directors.
 A Federation of Calgary Communities board member chairs each committee, with the members being other Federation of Calgary Communities board members or interested individuals from the community at large who have skills or expertise in the following areas:

 - Finance – to review current financial policies and develop policies that will meet the future financial needs to sustain a healthy organization.